danharkins/hpke-wrap/README.md

 # hpke-wrap

-Implementation of Hybrid Public Key Encryption (draft-irtf-cfrg-hpke-08)
+Implementation of Hybrid Public Key Encryption (draft-irtf-cfrg-hpke-12)

-  Also supports compact representation for the NIST curves in the form of additional KEMs-- 19 for p256, 20 for p384, and 21 for p521-- as well as AES-SIV as an AEAD.
+  Supports proposed compact representation for the NIST curves in the form of additional KEMs-- 19 for p256, 20 for p384, and 21 for p521-- as well as AES-SIV as an AEAD.
+Also supports a mode where a rolling receiver window is used to handle use of HPKE in lossy networks.

   Note: all modes are supported but only KEMs with NIST curves.